Tazri/learn-programming-with-python/part_1/part_1.md

 <br>

 **Here finish the part 1.
-If You wan to see another part then click below the link to go home readme file.**
+If You want to see another part then click below the link to go home readme file.**

 <br />